-Migrating to SharePoint 2013 - Practices & Solutions
+Migrating to SharePoint 2013 - Practices and Solutions

 Cygnet Infotech delivered a webinar that focused on the latest releaseSharePoint 2013.
 It was an informative session for gaining insights on "How to" - Migrating to SharePoint 2013.
 Understand its implementation, applications and business benefits.